rkotikalapudi/sMRI-pain-signature/README.md

 The dockerfile for the POS is available at [DockerHub](https://hub.docker.com/r/pnilab/ctp-signature/tags).
 The dockerfile has setup for performing surface-based morphometry, and calculating individual pain sensitivity ratings based on gray matter cortical thickness measures as features for the predictive model.

+# Downloads
+The implementation of this pain signature is available as a [GitHub repo](https://github.com/pni-lab/ctp-signature).